block-core/documentation/docs/decentralization/social-media/social-media-platforms.md

 4\. _Data Storage_: must be stored and retrieved from a distributed decentralized network of storage containers.

-5\. _Portability_: the user must have the means to take their data and move to another soapbox.
+5\. _Portability and Interoperability_: the user must have the means to take their data and move to another soapbox.

 **Identity**